10 Dog Walking Tips Everyone Should Know

 1. Use a Front Clip Harness if Your Dog Pulls on Leash

 Does your dog constantly pull on leash?
 Try using a front clip harness.
 Dog collars and harnesses that clip on the back actually promote more pulling.
-When I found that it was a major a-ha! moment.
+Figuring that out was a major Aha! moment, and I’m still not sure why it took me so many years to figure out.
+As you can see blow we used to have a lot of problems with pulling.

 These harnesses actually help train your dog to ignore you and pull you because when you pull on the leash to try to gain some control, they direct the dog’s attention away from you. – Dr. Sophia Yin